 Additionally, bees can become aggressive in hot weather or if they don’t have enough plants nearby to pollinate.
 They are also extremely protective of their nests.
 Some bees will chase you for quite a distance if you get too close to their nest.

 Bees also attract other unwanted pests, like skunks and other insects that feed on their honey.
-Additionally, if bees place their nests behind your home's walls and then abandoned it, not only will the honey-filled hives attracted feeding insects, but the wax and honey will eventually melt and cause damage to insulation, drywall, and flooring.
+Additionally, if bees place their nests behind your home’s walls and then abandoned them, not only will the honey-filled hives attracted feeding insects, but the wax and honey will eventually melt and cause damage to insulation, drywall, and flooring.

-During this period, the hive can become overcrowded, and will often split into multiple colonies.
+During this period, the hive can become overcrowded and will often split into multiple colonies.
 It is at this time that your home or business can become an attractive site for these pests.
 They will look for an area that provides shelter for a new hive.
 Properties with lots of gardens, trees, landscaping plants, and other flowering vegetation also attract bees.
 Like any animal, they like to build their nests close to food sources.